 The Hematology Division manages a 12-bed Bone Marrow Transplant Unit.
 The Pulmonary/Critical Care Service frequently helps in the management of these immunocompromised patients with respect to infections, respiratory failure following transplant, and ventilator management.

 During their initial year, fellows usually spend two to three months at Highland Hospital, in the combined Medical/Surgical/Coronary Intensive Care Unit (14 beds) under the direction of Dr. Irene Perillo.
 This Unit permits added direct experience in pulmonary and critical care in a community hospital setting.
 This is an opportunity for gaining experience in the management of patients following thoracic surgery, extensive general surgery, and trauma.

 Well-equipped pulmonary function laboratories are in operation at Strong Memorial and Highland Hospitals.
 During the rotation through the Pulmonary Consult Service, trainees learn theory, techniques, and maintenance of equipment including blood gas apparatus, computerized spirometry, diffusion testing, body plethysmography, assessment of control of ventilation, and exercise testing.

 The Center is now affiliated with the University of Rochester Medical Center, combining the Medical Center’s pulmonary division with the services already offered by the Parkes’ program.
-Twenty adult and pediatric pulmonary and allergy clinicians and researchers will eventually work out of the Mary M. Parkes Center, caring for both adult and pediatric patients.
+Twenty adult and pediatric pulmonary and allergy clinicians and researchers will eventually work out of the Mary Parkes Asthma Center, caring for both adult and pediatric patients.